 models 1 joins the campaign to #droptheplus

-Shooting the stunning girls of Models 1 Curve totally unretouched, one of the UK’s biggest modelling agencies challenges what it means to be beautiful today.
+Shooting the stunning girls of Models 1 Curve totally unretouched, one of the UK’s biggest modeling agencies challenges what it means to be beautiful today.

-When 21-year-old model Stefania Ferrario and Australian TV presenter Ajay Rochester came together and set the hashtag #DropThePlus trending, the publics support of the campaign was phenomenal and now the industry are jumping aboard the diversity ship too.
+When 21-year-old model Stefania Ferrario and Australian TV presenter Ajay Rochester came together and got #DropThePlus trending, the public's support of the campaign was phenomenal.
+Now the industry is jumping aboard the diversity ship, too.

-Europe's biggest modelling agency Models 1 and the girls in their Curve section were photographed unretouched and unairbrushed, by photographer Michelle George, to encourage women of all shapes and sizes to love the skin they're in.
-"As a photographer, I work a lot with models of diverse shapes and sizes, yet what I've found with curvier models, is that they are often pigeonholed and either used in editorial in a tokenistic gesture, or the style of shoot is limited to either sexy pin up or lifestyle," George explained.
+Europe's biggest modeling agency, Models 1, and the girls in its Curve section were photographed unretouched and unairbrushed by photographer Michelle George to encourage women of all shapes and sizes to love the skin they're in.
+"As a photographer, I work a lot with models of diverse shapes and sizes.
+Yet what I've found with curvier models is that they are often pigeonholed and either used in editorial in a tokenistic gesture or the style of shoot is limited to either sexy pin-up or lifestyle," George explained.

 "What I want to show in this shoot is that that these girls are in fact naturally beautiful and can be used across the board, without being labelled as curvy or plus size.
 With all the recent controversy over the numerous, leaked, unretouched images of celebrities, I also felt it was important to be honest and show these girls unretouched in their natural form.
 I feel very strongly, as a woman, that we need to empower each other and show that beauty is not defined by size.
 We need to start to push these boundaries and reach outside the tightly closed box of the fashion industry and embrace our beauty in its holistic, raw form."

-"Unretouched is important to me as it is an honest representation of women.
-It shows us in a very natural way that highlights you can be beautiful without retouching or over the top hair/make-up.
-As plus size models we're a new generation of role models for young girls, this raw shoot is a great way to inspire body confidence and enhanced natural beauty."
+"Unretouching is important to me as it is an honest representation of women.
+It shows us in a very natural way, highlighting that you can be beautiful without retouching or over-the-top hair/make-up.
+As plus size models, we're a new generation of role models for young girls.
+This raw shoot is a great way to inspire body confidence and enhanced natural beauty."

 Charlotte Quita Jones